MD vs. DO, what’s the difference?

 However, nearly 80 years later when Dr. William Osler introduced clerkship, historians argued that the formal model of MD degrees started based on this idea of giving med students real, hands-on experience under the supervision of licensed and experienced doctors.

-The current model of MD degrees now follows a 4-year degree program, being employed in all 141 accredited and MD-granting universities.
-DO degrees, on the other hand, can be acquired from only 35 accredited and DO-granting schools.
+The current model of MD degrees now follows a 4-year degree program, being employed in all 155 accredited and MD-granting schools.
+DO degrees, on the other hand, can be acquired from 38 accredited and DO-granting schools.

 Medical schools offering MD degrees are accredited by the Liaison Committee on Medical Education (LCME).
 As for DOs, they attend osteopathic medical schools accredited by the American Osteopathic Associate Commission within the Osteopathic College Accreditation (COCA).